 Classroom Assessment Minute-by-Minute, Day-by-Day

 Assessment for learning, as opposed to assessment of learning, requires educators to make a major shift—from quality control in learning to quality assurance, from assessing at the end of teaching to assessing while learning is still taking place.
 Five nonnegotiable strategies, described in the article, define the territory of assessment for learning.
 The authors apply their experience with teachers to illustrate classroom examples of these five strategies.
-(Association for Supervision and Curriculum Development, 2005)
+(Educational Leadership, 2005)

 Authors: Siobhan Leahy, Christine Lyon, Marnie Thompson and Dylan Wiliam